jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 - **Be an intelligent citizen of the world.** Models are everywhere, so full participation requires knowing them.
 They are "the new lingua franca" in nonprofits, businesses, politics, academia.
 - **Be a clearer thinker.** Models are "wrong, but useful"; people make better decisions using a formal model versus either a single model, or multiple casual models.
-    - Work through all the logical possibilities for part; relationships between parts; logic.
+    - **Work through all the logical possibilities** for parts; relationships between parts; logic.
-    - Identify the general class of outcome: equilibrium, cycle, random, complex.
+    - **Identify the general class of outcome:** equilibrium, cycle, random, complex.
-    - Identify logical boundaries.
-"Models give us the conditions under which we can adjudicate" between ideas, e.g. contradictory folk proverbs. _When_ are "two heads better than one"? *When* do "two cooks spoil the broth"?
+    - **Identify logical bounds:** "Models give us the conditions under which we can adjudicate" between ideas, e.g. contradictory folk proverbs. _When_ are "two heads better than one"? *When* do "two cooks spoil the broth"?
-    - Communicate what we know very simply.
+- **Communicate what we know very simply.**
-- To understand and use data---of which there is a shit ton: either a firehose or a hairball of data.
-But models might help us turn data into knowledge.
-Models are used to:
+- **Understand and use data,** turning it into knowledge.
     - See patterns and understand where they come from
     - Make predictions (point or range/bounds)
     - Retrodiction: predict the past, when data is absent or to test models for prediction